cathrynploehn-NIST/Visualizationintroduction/README.md

 Mackinlay, J. (1986).
 Automating the design of graphical presentations of relational information.
 Acm Transactions On Graphics (Tog), 5(2), 110-141.

+Meirelles, I. (2013).
+Design for Information: An Introduction to the Histories, Theories, and Best Practices Behind Effective Information Visualizations.
+Rockport publishers.

 Norman, D. A. (1993).
 Things that make us smart: Defending human attributes in the age of the machine.
 Basic Books.

+Potter, M. C., Wyble, B., Hagmann, C. E., & McCourt, E. S. (2014).
+Detecting meaning in RSVP at 13 ms per picture.
+Attention, Perception, & Psychophysics, 76(2), 270-279.

+Shneiderman, B. (1996, September).
+The eyes have it: A task by data type taxonomy for information visualizations.
+In Visual Languages, 1996.
+Proceedings., IEEE Symposium on (pp. 336-343).
+IEEE.

 Tversky, B. (2001).
 Spatial schemas in depictions.
 In Spatial schemas and abstract thought (pp. 79-111).

 Ware, C. (2004).
 Information visualization: perception for design.
 San Francisco, CA: Morgan Kaufmann.

+Wurman, R. S. (1989).
+Information anxiety.
+Doubleday.